 - Single-cycle implementation also called single clock cycle implementation is the implementation in which an instruction is executed in one clock cycle.
 While easy to understand, it is too slow to be practical.
+It is useful as a baseline for lectures.

-Sample circuit 3
+Sample circuit 2